Heartworm Disease Diagnosis and Prevention: A Veterinary Authority Guide

 Tashikin CHW Ag Test Kit

-Advantages:The Tashikin CHW Ag Test Kit uses advanced immunochromatography technology to provide you with a fast (usually results within 10 minutes), accurate (high sensitivity and specificity) and easy-to-use testing solution.
+Advantages:The Tashikin CHW Ag Test Kit uses advanced immunochromatography technology to provide you with a fast (usually results in 10 minutes), accurate (high sensitivity and specificity) and easy-to-use detection solution.

 Limitations:Antigen testing may not detect early infections (adult worms are not yet mature), male-only infections, or cases with very low worm burdens.
 In these cases, false negative results may occur.